theakres/minecraft-apk/README.md

 v7a - for armeabi-v7a devices
 nm - no music

 Music files start with version 1.19.30.
 All versions below this one are without music.
-Please ignore the fact that there is no "wm" in the file name.
+Please ignore the fact that there is no "nm" in the file name.

 The APKS files are original.
 If you didn't buy Minecraft from Google Play, don't download it; it won't work.
 (Maybe someone will need them for experiments)